ABOUT US

-I will be hosting educational, psycho-educational, and social events to share my interests and create an experience of community.
-I am open to others joining me in the development of this NPO, and have a goal of applying for 501(c)(3) status, where we may take tax-deductible donations to develop community projects.
+We seek to partner with others in the development of a nonprofit organization, with the goal of applying for 501(c)(3) status, where we may take tax-deductible donations to develop community projects.
 We may also apply for grants for projects, and provide salaries for project leaders.
 Most of our events at this time will not involve any fees.

 Professional Journey

-In 1980, I earned an MA in Transpersonal Psychology from the California Institute of Asian Studies (now the California Institute of Integral Studies) in San Francisco.
+In 1980, Dr. Zirin earned an MA in Transpersonal Psychology from the California Institute of Asian Studies (now the California Institute of Integral Studies - CIIS) in San Francisco.
 This was the first nationally accredited program in transpersonal psychology, a field that integrates modern psychological science with spiritual and religious perspectives.
-Designed to be inclusive of all cultures and belief systems, transpersonal psychology addresses how spiritual practices and non-sectarian insights can aid individuals facing life’s challenges.
+Designed to be inclusive of all cultures and belief systems, transpersonal psychology addresses how spiritual practices, and non-sectarian insights can aid individuals facing life’s challenges.

-After completing my MA, I became a certified mental health counselor, working in crisis intervention and providing individual and group therapy.
-For eight years, I served at a community mental health center that was also a teaching hospital for Harvard University, gaining experience in state-of-the-art treatments for major mental illnesses like schizophrenia and bipolar disorder.
+After completing his MA, Dr. Zirin became a certified mental health counselor, working in crisis intervention and providing individual and group therapy.
+For eight years, he served at a community mental health center that was also a teaching hospital for Harvard University, where he gained experience in state-of-the-art treatments for major mental illnesses like schizophrenia and bipolar disorder.

-I went on to earn a Psy.D. in 1990 from the Massachusetts School of Professional Psychology (now William James College), where I focused on integrating transpersonal and mainstream psychology.
-My dissertation research led me to specialize in narrative psychology, particularly in the context of communication.
-This interest in transformative dialogue brought me to study with leading practitioners such as Laura and Dick Chasin of the Public Conversations Project (now Essential Partners) and to the Dialogue Program at MIT's Sloan School of Management with Bill Isaacs.
-Here, I honed skills in facilitating productive conversations among groups with deeply rooted conflicts, such as those in political, cultural, and labor disputes.
+Dr. Zirin went on to earn a Psy.D. in 1990 from the Massachusetts School of Professional Psychology, now William James College (WJC), where he focused on integrating trans-personal and mainstream psychology.
+His dissertation research led him to specialize in narrative psychology, particularly in the context of communication.
+This interest in transformative dialogue brought him to study with leading practitioners such as Laura and Dick Chasin of the Public Conversations Project (now Essential Partners at https://whatisessential.org/ ) and to the Dialogos Program through MIT's Sloan School of Management with Bill Isaacs (now a free-standing program at https://www.dialogos.com ).
+Here, he honed skills in facilitating constructive conversations among groups with deeply rooted conflicts, such as those in political, cultural, and labor disputes.

-In June 2020, I retired from my hospital role to establish a private practice offering telehealth services across the United States.
+In June 2020, Dr. Zirin retired from his hospital role to establish a private practice offering telehealth services across the United States.

 Personal Background and Spiritual Path